davidrmh/xai-trading-via-image/README.md

- **Title:** Explaining Trading Via Image Classification.
+# Explaining Trading Via Image Classification

 The focus of the paper is on explainability and not profitability (probably).

 This is the paper extending / using the results from Gideon thesis.

 **Research questions**:

 * Given that it is possible to learn complex arithmetic rules (decisions from technical indicators) using a visual representation of the data, can we visually explain the decisions behind these patterns?